acearchive/acearchive.lgbt/content/docs/contributing/best-practices.md

 ## Respect the privacy of individuals

-When filling out the `people` field in an [artifact file][artifact-file], make sure to respect the privacy of individuals.
+When listing the people associated with an artifact, make sure to respect the privacy of individuals.
 This means using handles or usernames when a person typically goes by a pseudonym online.
 Also, you must **always** use a person's preferred name over their legal name or deadname.

 ## Use existing tags when possible

-When filling out the `identities` and `people` fields in an [artifact file][artifact-file], prefer using identities and names as they currently appear in other artifacts in the archive.
+When listing the people and identities associated with an artifact, prefer using identities and names as they currently appear in other artifacts in the archive.
 So if "gray-asexual" already exists in the archive, don't add "grey-asexual" or "gray-ace" unless there's a good reason (e.g. the author of a work makes a case that they're distinct identities).

 ## Use links to provide context

-Because Ace Archive is intended to be an archive of primary sources rather than a wiki or encyclopedia, the descriptions in [artifact files][artifact-file] should generally be kept brief.
+Because Ace Archive is intended to be an archive of primary sources rather than a wiki or encyclopedia, the descriptions of artifacts should generally be kept brief.
 However, if context is required to understand an artifact, you can include a link to an outside website that provides the necessary context for the artifact.

-[artifact-file]: {{< ref "docs/contributing/artifact-files.md" >}}